LoginRadius/engineering-portal/content/blog/test-cases-for-registration-and-login-page/index.md

 ---

-Writing test cases (which is an important task for a tester in application testing) requires experience and a keen eye for detail in order to build scenarios.
+Writing test cases (which is an important task for a tester in application testing) requires experience and a keen eye for detail to build scenarios.
 This means that an application tester needs to focus on creating a set of variables or conditions which will help him to determine whether the software meets requirements and functions lawlessly.
 To reduce that hassle, we have compiled a list of use cases that you need to test a signup or login page.
 We hope they will help you to create more error-free Register/Login pages.